qusers/Q/experiments/analytical-charge-validation/ANALYSIS.md

 ## Conditional uncertainty: what is and is not estimated

-For each window the code estimates a gap autocorrelation factor `g`, the loss of independent information due to temporal correlation.
+For each window the code estimates an autocorrelation factor `g`, the loss of independent information due to temporal correlation.
 It uses the finite-series autocorrelation, truncates nonpositive successive lag-pair sums and enforces nonincreasing positive sums. `g` is clamped to at least one.
 This particular